• Skip to main content

 1. Jumper cables

 Of course, these are a must-have for any car.
-It’s an immediate solution for battery issues, but you have to ensure they are long enough to reach almost any vehicle’s engine.
+Jumper cables are an immediate solution for battery issues.
+Make sure they are long enough to reach almost any vehicle’s engine.
 Twelve feet is thought to be long enough for most people; of course, these are available at any hardware store.
+Better yet, but more expensive, is something like the DieHard Automatic Battery Jump Starter which allows you to jump start your car without waiting for another car to come along.

 2. Light